hivx/My_store/README.md

 ## Getting Started

-Welcome to the AIMS project.
+Welcome to the project II.
 Here is a guideline to help you get started.

 ## Folder Structure